|

 X is less than or equal to 1.0,

-uses a series expansion.
+gamma uses a series expansion.
 Otherwise, a continued

 fraction expansion is used.
 (See Abramowitz and Stegun, 1964.)

-scalar value representing the
+x - a double scalar value representing the

-argument at which the function is to be evaluated.a
+argument at which the function is to be evaluated.a - a double scalar value representing the

 shape parameter.
 This must be positive.

-scalar value representing the
+double scalar value representing the

 probability that a gamma random variable takes

-on a value less than or equal to x
+on a value less than or equal to x.

-.public static double gammaProb(double x, double a, double b)
+public static double gammaProb(double x,

-scalar value representing the
+x - a double scalar value representing the

-argument at which the function is to be evaluated.a
+argument at which the function is to be evaluated.a - a double scalar value representing the

 shape parameter.
-This must be positive.b
+This must be positive.b - a double scalar value representing the

 scale parameter.
 This must be positive.

-.public static double geometric(int x, double p)
+public static double geometric(int x,

-scalar value representing the argument
+x - an int scalar value representing the argument

-at which the function is to be evaluatedp
+at which the function is to be evaluatedp - an double scalar value representing the probability parameter

 for each independent trial (the probability of success for each